 Attention should now be given to the cylinder head.
-Remove the sparking plugs and turn the head upside down, thus exposing the combustion chambers, in each of which will be observed the circular heads of two valves -one inlet and one exhaust.
+Remove the sparking plugs with the special Spanner provided and turn the head upside down, thus exposing the combustion chambers, in each of which will be observed the circular heads of two valves-one inlet and one exhaust (see Illustration No. 17).